 - To help you make a plan for avoiding relapses

 - To help you avoid drinking and driving in the future

 Attending DUI school shows the court that you are taking responsibility for your actions.
 If you have any questions about next steps after being sentenced to enroll in a DUI program in West Palm Beach, contact attorney Brian Gabriel.

-The Law Office of Gabriel & Gabriel has placed an emphasis on DUI defense in West Palm Beach for more than 25 years.
-Attorney Brian Gabriel is one of the leading attorneys challenging the use of the Intoxilyzer 8000 as the approved breath test for evidentiary results in Florida.
+The Law Office of Gabriel & Gabriel has placed an emphasis on DUI defense in West Palm Beach for more than 30 years.
+Attorney Brian Gabriel has challenged the use of the Intoxilyzer 8000 as the approved breath test for evidentiary results in Florida.
 He understands the complexities of DUI cases, the science behind BAC test results, and how to craft a strong defense.
-Call 561-622-5575 for a free consultation or complete our contact form.
+Call 561-622-5575 for a free consultation or complete a contact form.